 Love, it’s something most humans desire.
 What if you could magically make someone fall in love with you, to the point they would be hopefully devoted to you?
 Would you do it?
 What if you knew your actions would lead to their eventual death?
 Would you do it anyway?
 This is the moral dilemma the protagonist of The Love Witch finds herself in.

 Just a warning, if you require mass quantities of blood and gore in your horror films, you won’t find it here.
-There is only one bloody scene and that is at the very end and it’s actually pretty tame.
+There is only one bloody scene at the very end and it’s actually pretty tame.
 The Love Witch is more of a psychological drama that just happens to involve witchcraft.
-The film spends most of the running time giving a look inside Elaine’s head and showing us what a fucked up beautiful disaster she really is.
-Ultimately it’s kind of sad because she doesn’t even seem to realize it and she kills or fucks over pretty much everyone who actually gave a shit (or would have considered giving one).
+The film spends most of the running time giving a look inside Elaine’s head and showing us what a fucked, up beautiful disaster she really is.
+Ultimately, it’s kind of sad because she doesn’t even seem to realize it and she kills or fucks over pretty much everyone who actually gave a shit (or would have considered giving one).

 The Love Witch is as stunningly beautiful as its protagonist.
 Every frame is packed with amazing colors and there is always something interesting to see.
 If you require excessive blood and gore and visceral kills, you won’t find that here.
 On the other hand, if you like your horror films with a lot of drama and can deal with an utterly unlikable yet fascinating femme fatale for a protagonist, then I recommend you give The Love Witch a shot.